sahanahh/testrepo/README.md

 # testrepo
 # editing file
-its a markdown file in this reposotory
+its a markdown file in this repository